What is a Florida VA Loan?

 I have bad credit.
 Can I still get a Veterans Loan in Florida?

 Yes, applicants with low credit scores may still qualify for a Florida VA loan.
 This type of military mortgage has no minimum required credit score.
-Lenders are able to issue loans at their discretion and still receive the guarantee offered by the federal government.
+Moreover, lenders are able to issue loans at their discretion and still receive the guarantee offered by the federal government.

 Get help with your home loans for bad credit by reading our article here.